cnoe-io/openapi-mcp-codegen/BLOG.md

-# Building a Komodor Agent (with A2A, LangGraph, MCP and Langfuse for Evaluation)
+# Building a Komodor Agent (with A2A, SLIM, LangGraph, MCP and Langfuse for Evaluation)

-At Outshift by Cisco we use [Komodor](https://komodor.com/) to simplify our cluster management at scale.
+At Outshift by Cisco we use Komodor to simplify our cluster management at scale.
 Komodor provides an AI assistant, Klaudia, that specializes in root-cause analysis (RCA).
-This guide shows how to use the [OpenAPI → MCP code generator](https://github.com/cnoe-io/openapi-mcp-codegen) to build an A2A-enabled LangGraph ReAct agent that calls Klaudia and Komodor APIs through MCP.
-The agent also ships an **eval-mode** that is used to collect a **golden dataset** to run evaluations with results & tracing uploaded to [Langfuse](https://langfuse.com/).
+This guide shows how to use the OpenAPI → MCP code generator to build an A2A-enabled LangGraph ReAct agent that calls Klaudia and Komodor APIs through MCP.
+Optionally, you can enable the SLIM transport from AGNTCY (https://agntcy.org/) for secure low-latency interactive messaging (see SLIM Core: https://docs.agntcy.org/messaging/slim-core/).
+The agent also ships an eval-mode used to collect a golden dataset to run evaluations with results & tracing uploaded to Langfuse.

 ## Overview

 We will:

 - Generate an MCP server from Komodor’s OpenAPI spec
 - Generate a LangGraph React agent with A2A bindings
+- Optionally enable SLIM transport via AGNTCY for low-latency messaging
 - Optionally enable tracing/observability with Langfuse
 - Build a golden dataset of expected requests/responses using **eval-mode**
 - Run automated evaluation and upload results to Langfuse